henryhale/viteshell/docs/index.md

 </script>
 ```

-## Shell Management
+## State Management

-`viteshell` maintains it's own state used during command execution.
+_viteshell_ maintains it's own state used during command execution.
 It contains a list of aliases, environment variables and command history.

 ### Aliases